opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

 Before implementing self-hosted GitHub runners on CCE, ensure you have:

-1. **CCE Cluster**: Version 1.16 or higher is recommended
+1. **CCE Cluster**: Version 1.16 or higher is recommended.
-2. **Helm**: Installed and configured for package management
+2. **Helm**: Installed and configured for package management.
-3. **cert-manager**: Required for SSL certificate management
+3. **cert-manager**: Required for SSL certificate management.
-4. **kubectl**: Command-line access to your Kubernetes cluster
+4. **kubectl**: Command-line access to your Kubernetes cluster.
-5. **GitHub Organization**: Access for configuring GitHub Apps and webhooks in your Github Organization
+5. **GitHub Organization**: Access for configuring GitHub Apps and webhooks in your GitHub Organization.